junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 >
 > [+Cas's POV: meet with Missouri in seance, Dean's spirit into the same dimension, can talk, can't see, Cas hesitant to come back because not want to continue tear dimension to endanger reality & hurt Dean (self blame, guilty)]
 >
-> first step: determined to find Cas in real world again
+> Dean determined to find Cas in real world again

 #### Act 1